raghvendrashrinet/Az-305/Mod4-Design-Infrastructure/DesignNetwork/README.md

 While setting up manual UDRs and managing individual virtual appliances works well for smaller environments, large enterprises usually scale this using specific Azure enterprise patterns:
 #### Pattern A: Azure Firewall + Azure Virtual WAN (vWAN) — Highly Recommended
 Managing hundreds of UDRs across dozens of Spokes becomes a nightmare.
 In the real world, architects use Azure Virtual WAN with a Secured Virtual Hub.

-How it works: Azure automatically injects and manages the routing lines for you.
-When you turn on Azure Firewall in a vWAN hub, it instantly advertises 0.0.0.0/0 to all connected spokes automatically—no manual UDR creation required.
+- *How it works*: Azure automatically injects and manages the routing lines for you.
+When you turn on Azure Firewall in a vWAN hub, it instantly advertises 0.0.0.0/0 to all connected spokes automatically—`no manual UDR creation required`.

 #### Pattern B: Third-Party NVAs (Palo Alto, Check Point, Fortinet)
 Many enterprises prefer using the same firewall vendors in the cloud that they use on-premises.

-They deploy these NVAs in a High Availability (HA) cluster behind an Azure Internal Load Balancer (ILB) inside the Hub VNet.
+- They deploy these NVAs in a High Availability (HA) cluster behind an Azure Internal Load Balancer (ILB) inside the Hub VNet.

-In this scenario, your UDR's "Next Hop Address" points directly to the Internal Load Balancer's IP, which then balances the traffic across the active firewall appliances.
+- In this scenario, your UDR's "Next Hop Address" points directly to the Internal Load Balancer's IP, which then balances the traffic across the active firewall appliances.

 #### Pattern C: Gateway Transit for On-Premises
 For your hybrid connection to work cleanly across the architecture:

-The Hub VNet Peering setting must have "Use this virtual network's gateway or Route Server" checked.
+- The Hub VNet Peering setting must have "Use this virtual network's gateway or Route Server" checked.

-The Spoke VNet Peering setting must have "Use the remote virtual network's gateways" checked.
+- The Spoke VNet Peering setting must have "Use the remote virtual network's gateways" checked.

 This allows Spokes to utilize the Hub's VPN/ExpressRoute gateway seamlessly without needing a separate gateway in every single VNet.